MG977/GIS4schools-RS/rs_fundamentals.rst

 1.1.
 What is Earth observation?
 -------------------------------
-Remote sensing is defined as:
+Remote sensing could be defined as:

 	*"The gathering of information without actual physical contact with what is being observed.
 This involves the use of radars, sonars, spectroscopy, and the use of airborne and satellite photography."*  |br|
 	(Source: `Oxford Dictionary of Earth Sciences. © Oxford University Press <https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100413590>`_).

-while Earth observation (EO) is defined as:
+while Earth observation (EO) could be defined as:

 	*"The gathering of information about planet Earth’s physical, chemical and biological systems via remote sensing technologies, usually involving satellites carrying imaging devices.
 Earth observation is used to monitor and assess the status of, and changes in, the natural and manmade environment."*  |br|
 	(Source: `European Commission <https://ec.europa.eu/jrc/en/research-topic/earth-observation>`_).